 NATURE WALK OR BACKYARD HUNT

 Sometimes the only thing to do to survive the long afternoon is to get moving and head outside.
-I love making a list of items we’d like to find while we are out such as little rocks, small flowers, and leaves of different varieties!
+We love making a list of items we’d like to find while we are out, such as little rocks, small flowers, and leaves of different varieties!

-I bring along baggies for my kids to collect their own items.
-If not, then you're guaranteed to be holding it all for them.
-You know what I'm talking about!
+A word of advice: bring along baggies so the kids can collect their items.
+Otherwise, you'll end up having to hold it all for them.
+You know what we're talking about!
 They feel so much pride in creating a collection of items they find beautiful and interesting along the walk.

-If you are like me, and have a baby napping in the afternoon, then you can also do this activity in the backyard so as to avoid the need to leave the house!
+If you are like us and have a baby napping in the afternoon, you can also do this activity in the backyard to keep an eye on the monitor.

 - Optional: Small baggies for each child to keep treasures they find along the way

-Pro tip!
-Don’t forget to label the baggies, or you might encounter some sibling squabbling if the bags get mixed up.
-I may or may not know this from experience!
+Pro Tip: Don’t forget to label the baggies, or you might encounter some sibling squabbling if the bags get mixed up.
+We may or may not know this from experience!

-Now, it’s possible you may have heard of this place with air conditioning and free books… I like to call it the library.
-Ha!
-My kids are book obsessed and though we own so, so, so many, there’s nothing quite like the allure of the NEW.
+Now, you may have heard of this place with air conditioning and free books… Ha!
+Our kids are book obsessed, and though we own so, so, SO many, there's nothing quite like the allure of the NEW.
 So, we head over to our local library quite a bit.

-My favorite books to help the kids find are actually non-fiction rather than storybooks.
-The more pictures, the better, since we are not at the reading stage yet.
-These kinds of books are more fun for my little ones to look at.
+Our favorite books to help the kids find are actually non-fiction rather than storybooks.
+The more pictures, the better for kids who aren't quite at the reading stage yet.
 We particularly love books about animals, Legos, and nature.

 - Library card

-Pro tip!
-Bring individual book bags for each child to carry their own books (assuming they are old enough to handle the weight).
-I find it helps my older ones put more thought into their selections when they have to carry the books themselves.
+Pro Tip: Bring individual book bags for each child to carry their own books (assuming they are old enough to handle the weight).
+We find it helps the older ones put more thought into their selections when they have to carry the books themselves. (#RaisingCapableKids)

 That’s it!
 You made it through!
-If you need more cheap and easy things to do with kids, check out Jordan's post.
-What are you favorite things to do with kids?
-I'd love to hear more ideas in the comments!
+If you need more cheap and easy things to do with kids, be sure to “like” our Fun Cheap or Free Facebook page.
+We're always sharing tips!
+What are your favorite things to do with kids?
+We'd love to hear more ideas in the comments, so keep them coming!

-Do you need more kid-related ideas from Jordan?
+Do you need a few more kid-related ideas?

-- Learn how she does extracurricular activities for her kids.
+- Find out how Jordan handles extracurricular activities for her kids.